programs

 Kahōkūwelowelo

-Kahōkūwelowelo is a place-based initiative focused on ʻāina stewardship, restoration, and cultural practice, creating opportunities for community engagement and long-term relationship to place.
+Kahōkūwelowelo is a place-based initiative focused on ʻāina stewardship, restoration, and cultural practice, fostering long-term stewardship through these efforts and community engagement.

 Focus areas: